lisbethmarianne/book-manager/README.md

 # js-crash-course

-The idea is to create an app to exchange books.
+The idea is to create an app to manage company books.

 Classes
+- Company
 - Book
-- BookOwner
-- BookExchange
+- Employee

 Logic
-- A book belongs to a book owner.
+- A book belongs to a company.
-- A book owner has many books.
-(A book owner can add a book.)
+- A company has many books.
+- A company has many employees.
-- A book owner can have many requests for book exchanges.
-(A book owner can accept a bookExchange.)
+- A book can have a reader.
+(A reader is an employee.)
-- A book owner can make many requests for book exchanges.
-(A book owner can request a bookExchange.)